CloudQuery News

 Docker for Cross-Platform Distribution #

-To support cross-platform packaging of Java plugins, we introduced a new docker registry type to the CloudQuery CLI in v3.12.0.
-Where Go-based plugins are downloaded as binaries from GitHub releases, Java plugins are downloaded as Docker images from the specified Docker registry.
-This allows CloudQuery to support multiple platforms, and also makes it easier to distribute plugins that have dependencies on external libraries.
+To support cross-platform packaging of Java integrations, we introduced a new docker registry type to the CloudQuery CLI in v3.12.0.
+Where Go-based integrations are downloaded as binaries from GitHub releases, Java integrations are downloaded as Docker images from the specified Docker registry.
+This allows CloudQuery to support multiple platforms, and also makes it easier to distribute integrations that have dependencies on external libraries.

 Start Creating Your Own Plugin #

-Want to start writing your own plugin?
+Want to start writing your own integration?
 Here is our guide to get you started: https://www.cloudquery.io/docs/developers/creating-new-plugin/java-source.

 Feedback #

 We'd love to hear your feedback on the Java SDK.
-If you have any questions, comments, or suggestions, please feel free to reach out to us on Discord or GitHub.
+If you have any questions, comments, or suggestions, please feel free to reach out to us on the CloudQuery Community or GitHub.

 © 2024 CloudQuery, Inc. All rights reserved.